• Skip to primary navigation

 Ginisang Munggo with Chicharon and Toasted Garlic made of mung beans is nutritious and delicious.

-One thing I do once the mung bean is cooked, I crush some of it against the pot using a solid spoon to make it creamier.
+One thing I do once the mung bean is cooked, I crushed some against the pot using a solid spoon to make it creamier.

 While cooking the mung beans, prepare the toasted garlic.
 It is prepared similar to toasted garlic used as topping for palabok.
 If you’ve never made this before and need help preparing it, please check out my toasted garlic post and video.